axelarnetwork/axelar-docs/pages/learn.md

 The gas receiver is an example of Axelar relayer services.

-During General Message Passing, a cross-chain smart contract call is approved by Axelar network validators, and is stored on the Axelar Gateway of the destination chain.
-This transaction is approved and ready to be executed, but it will not be executed automatically.
-In order to complete the General Message Passing workflow, the Axelar Gateway on the destination chain needs to execute the approved smart contract call, however, this contract execution incurs a gas fee that needs to be paid.
+During General Message Passing, a cross-chain smart contract call is approved by Axelar network validators, and the approval is stored in the Axelar Gateway on the destination chain.
+This transaction is approved and ready to be executed, but it will not be executed immediately.
+In order to complete the General Message Passing workflow, the executable destination contract needs to be called with the exact parameters approved by the Axelar Gateway, however, this contract call incurs a gas fee that needs to be paid.

 Application developers using Axelar for General Message Passing have two options.
-They can build their own relayer services on the destination chain, which pay the gas fees required for the Axelar Gateway to complete the smart contract execution; or they can pay gas fees with the Axelar gas receiver on the source chain.
+They can build their own relayer services on the destination chain, which will cover the gas fees required for the final executable smart contract call; or they can pay gas fees with the Axelar Gas Receiver on the source chain.

-The gas receiver is a smart contract that accepts tokens as payment to cover costs of contract execution for general message passing transactions.
-First, send funds to the gas receiver on the source chain, and specify the general message passing transaction that should be covered, as well as the payment token and amount.
-Axelar relayer services will confirm the gas payment on the source chain, then automatically execute the smart contract call on the destination chain.
+The Gas Receiver is a smart contract that accepts tokens as payment to cover costs of contract execution for general message passing transactions.
+First, send funds to the Gas Receiver on the source chain, and specify the general message passing transaction that should be covered, as well as the payment token and amount.
+Axelar relayer services will confirm the gas payment on the source chain, then automatically execute the smart contract call on the destination chain when it gets approved.

 ## Tech stack diagram & network overview